VerboLabs

 How Much Does Website Translation Really Cost in 2025?

-In 2025, expanding your digital footprint across borders is easier than ever—but translating your website for international audiences still comes with a range of potential costs.
-Whether you’re localizing a landing page or an entire e-commerce store, it’s crucial to understand the different methods available and how much you might actually spend.
-Our website translation services can help you expand your business globally.
+Expanding your digital footprint across borders in 2025 is easier than ever, but translating your website for international audiences still comes with a wide range of costs.
+Whether you’re localizing a landing page, an e-commerce store, or a SaaS platform, understanding translation pricing is essential for making the right investment.

 1. Manual Translation (DIY or In-House Teams)